christabelleg/sdrAgent/README.md

 ## Notion Database

-This project uses the Notion API as its primary data source.
+This project uses the Notion API as the primary data source, treating a Notion database as a lightweight CRM to store prospect information and AI-generated SDR recommendations.

 The agent reads prospect information from a Notion database, processes each record, and writes AI-generated recommendations back into Notion.